-The United States records millions of foreign nationals’ visit to the U.S. each year and that count is steadily rising, despite the economic downturn.
+The United States records millions of foreign nationals’ visit to the U.S. each year.
 Hundreds of thousands of individuals come to the United States as F-1 foreign students and J-1 exchange visitors.
-In fact, a report from the International for International Education, the number of foreign students coming to the U.S. on F-1 student visa increased by 3% last year.
-In light of this steady increase combined with looming security threats, security measures at all U.S. ports-of-entry have been increased.
+In light of the events of the past decade, and looming security threats, security measures at all U.S. ports-of-entry have been increased.
 It is important to note that the purpose of these procedures is to ensure the safety of everyone, which includes U.S. residents as well as foreign national visitors to the U.S.

 This article is developed to help F-1 students and J-1 exchange visitors experience a safe and smooth arrival into the U.S., especially for those foreign students and exchange visitors who are visiting the U.S. for the first time.
 If you are a foreign student on F-1 visa or an exchange visitor on J-1 visa, the following are 10 very important things you should consider doing to ensure smooth admission in the U.S.:

-1. Plan Carefully and Ahead of Time: An old Chinese proverbs says, “If you are in a hurry you will never get there.”
-You cannot do anything properly in hurry.
+1. Plan Carefully And Ahead of Time: An old Chinese proverb says, “If you are in a hurry you will never get there.”
 In order to experience a safe and smooth arrival procedure in the U.S., you must plan things out carefully.
 Make a list of all the things you will need and pack your bags well ahead of time.
 Let us tell you that you may have to pay a high price for ignorance.
+Also, please check with airline before you pack regarding items you cannot carry at all as well as items that are not allowed in carry-on baggage.

 2. Confirm Passport Validity: Before you book your trip, confirm that your passport is valid for entry into the United States.